chongzhe/opendj/opendj/README.md

 # TODO:
 Create a strategy for changing the password.
 If a secrets volume is present (k8), use that to set the DJ password?

+strategy
+- instance.loc = /opt/opendj/data
+run.sh
+if does not exist
+  run setup
+ if exists and version same
+    start opendj
+  if exits and version older
+     run upgrade and start